The cause is unknown.

 The type of biopsy depends on which node is enlarged and how much tissue is needed.
-Doctors must remove enough tissue to be able to distinguish Hodgkin lymphoma from other disorders that can cause lymph node enlargement, including non-Hodgkin lymphomas Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers that develop in B or T cells (lymphocytes).
+Doctors must remove enough tissue to be able to distinguish Hodgkin lymphoma from other disorders that can cause lymph node enlargement, including non-Hodgkin lymphomas Non-Hodgkin Lymphomas Non-Hodgkin lymphomas are a diverse group of cancers of types of white blood cell called lymphocytes.
 Often, lymph nodes in the neck, under the arms, or in the groin enlarge rapidly and painlessly... read more , infections, inflammation, or other types of cancer.

 The best way to obtain enough tissue is with an excisional biopsy (a small incision made to remove a piece of the lymph node).
 Occasionally, when an enlarged lymph node is close to the body's surface, a sufficient amount of tissue can be obtained by inserting a hollow needle (under ultrasound or CT guidance) through the skin and into the lymph node (core needle biopsy).
 When an enlarged lymph node is deep inside the abdomen or chest, surgery may be needed to obtain a piece of tissue.